KubiakJakub01/Blokus-RL/README.md

-# blokus-RL
+# Blokus-RL
-Implementation of a reinforcement learning model for the strategy game (Blokus)[https://scheherazade.znadplanszy.pl/2018/03/31/blokus/]
+Implementation of a reinforcement learning model for the strategy game [Blokus](https://scheherazade.znadplanszy.pl/2018/03/31/blokus/)